mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Streetwise 1 Vacc Suit 1

-Deception 1 Tr a d e ( b e l t e r ) 1 o r M e c h a n i c 1
+Deception 1 Tr a de ( b e l t e r ) 1 o r M e c h a n i c 1

 RankRank
 0 1 2 3 4 5 6

 CCHARACTERHARACTER C CREATIONREATION

 MISHAPS

 1d61d6 MishapMishap
 1 Severely injured.
 (This is the same as a result of 2 on the Injury table.)
 Alternatively, roll twice on the Injury table (page 37) and take the lower result.
 2 Injured.
 Roll on the Injury table.
 3 You run afoul of a criminal gang, corrupt bureaucrat or other foe.
 Gain an Enemy.
 4 You suffer from a life-threatening illness.
 Reduce your Endurance by 1.